MV Hebridean Isles: History

 MV Hebridean Isles (nicknamed "Heb Isles" amongst crew and passengers alike) was constructed at Cochrane Shipbuilders's yard in Selby and launched sideways into the Ouse in 1985.
 She was the first MacBrayne vessel to be built outside Scotland, the first to be launched sideways and the first to be launched by royalty – the Duchess of Kent.

 Broadly similar to the MV Isle of Arran, she was intended for the Uig triangle, but was designed to be suitable for use anywhere within the network.
 Following her delivery voyage, she conducted trials at various ports around the network, but did not take up duties at Uig, Skye until spring 1986.
 MV Columba, the winter relief ship continued there while construction works were carried out at the various piers.
 New linkspans were required at all three terminals, so the new ship found temporary employment as a winter relief vessel at Ullapool and Oban, where she stood in for the MV Caledonia and MV Glen Sannox.
 Even when she took over at Uig, she still had to use her hoist at the Skye terminal for eight months while the new berth at the end of the pier was finished.

-She brought vastly improved standards of passenger comfort and became popular, with slightly reduced sailing times and, once she was able to use her bow and stern ramps, greatly reduced turn-round times.
+She brought vastly improved standards of passenger comfort and became popular, with slightly reduced sailing times and, once she was able to use her bow and stern ramps, greatly reduced turnaround times.

 Layout

-MV Hebridean Isles design incorporates a bow visor, bow and stern ramps, and a vehicle hoist with side ramps.
+MV Hebridean Isles design incorporated a bow visor, bow and stern ramps, and a vehicle hoist with side ramps.
 This made her suitable for all the routes served by the large fleet units.
-Her spacious car deck can accommodate almost 70 cars, with passenger accommodation on two decks forward of the hoist.
-One deck comprises the cafeteria furthest aft, then the entrance concourse, shop and information point, with the reclining lounge and bar towards the bow.
+Her spacious car deck could accommodate 60 cars, with passenger accommodation on two decks forward of the hoist.
+One deck comprised the cafeteria furthest aft, then the entrance concourse, shop and information point, with the reclining lounge and bar towards the bow.
 The bar was converted to a Coffee Cabin in December 2008.
-Above the cafeteria is the observation lounge with crew accommodation forward of this.
-The bridge is on the next level at the bow.
-Externally there is ample deck space including, like the Isle of Arran, a deck area forward of the bridge, giving passengers a view ahead.
+Above the cafeteria was the observation lounge with crew accommodation forward of this.
+The bridge was on the next level at the bow.
+Externally there was ample deck space including, like the MV Isle of Arran, a deck area forward of the bridge, giving passengers a view ahead.